What is Hacking?

 - Hacking is identifying and exploiting weaknesses in computer systems and/or computer networks.

-- Cybercrime is committing crime with the aid of computers and information technology infrastructure.
+- Cybercrime is committing a crime with the aid of computers and information technology infrastructure.